Nikaoto/graphlove.lua/readme.md

 ![graphlove screenshot](./graphlove-screenshot.png)

 The simplicity comes from eschewing antialiasing and infinite precision.
-Graphlove doesn't grapha function, instead it takes an array of points and maps them onto the screen.
+Graphlove doesn't graph a function itself, instead it takes an array of points and maps them onto the screen.

 ## Usage
 It's as easy as the following: